ballerina-platform/module-ballerinax-salesforce/README.md

 #### Get Record

-The ‘getRecord’ remote function of the baseclient can be used to get SObject record by SObject Id.
-Users need to pass the path to the SObject including the SObject Id to the ‘getRecord’ function and it will return the record in json at the success and will return an error at the failure.
+The `getRecord` remote function of the baseclient can be used to get SObject record by SObject Id.
+Users need to pass the path to the SObject including the SObject Id to the `getRecord` function and it will return the record in json at the success and will return an error at the failure.

 ```ballerina